FLORIDA BIRDING TRAIL

 The Panhandle Section of the trail covers the northern part of Florida, from Pensacola to Tallahassee.

-This section includes some of the lesser-known birding sites in Florida, such as the Wakodahatchee Wetlands and the St. Marks National Wildlife Refuge.
+This section includes some of the lesser-known birding sites in Florida, such as the St. Marks National Wildlife Refuge.

 These sites give you the chance to observe a variety of bird species, including Whooping Cranes, Red-cockaded Woodpeckers, and Bachman's Sparrows.